 The links identity is not cosmetic.
 Davis and Leonard studied the principles of early American golf course design, the era when courses like the National Golf Links and Shinnecock Hills drew directly from Scottish and Irish models, and applied those principles to a North Texas lakeside site.
-The result is a course with firm turf, minimal rough in the traditional sense, fescue-lined fairways, and green complexes that accept and reward the running approach shot.
-Crushed rock cart paths replace asphalt, reinforcing the rustic aesthetic.
-The visual impression is of a course that has been on its site for decades rather than one built in the 21st century.
+You get firm turf, minimal traditional rough, fescue-lined fairways, and green complexes that accept and reward the running approach.
+Crushed-rock cart paths replace asphalt, reinforcing the rustic aesthetic.
+The visual impression is of a course that has been on its site for decades rather than one built this century.

-At 7,175 yards from the tips with a course rating of 75.8 and a slope of 145, Old American presents a genuine challenge.
-The par of 71 reflects a routing that includes five par 3s, a design choice that creates variety and places a premium on iron play.
+At 7,175 yards from the tips with a 75.8 rating and 145 slope, Old American is a genuine challenge.
+The par of 71 reflects a routing with five par 3s, a design choice that creates variety and places a premium on iron play.
 The par 3s range from short and tactical to long and demanding, and collectively they form the backbone of the scoring challenge.
-The par 4s offer width off the tee but demand precision on approach, with green complexes that feature false fronts, internal contours, and collection areas inspired by the Golden Age courses that Davis and Leonard studied.
+The par 4s offer width off the tee but demand precision on approach, with green complexes featuring false fronts, internal contours, and collection areas drawn from the Golden Age courses Davis and Leonard studied.

 The Lake Lewisville setting provides more than scenery.
-Wind off the lake is a constant factor, and on breezy days, club selection on approach shots can vary by two or three clubs depending on direction.
-The exposed lakeside holes play very differently in calm conditions compared to a 20-knot north wind, which gives the course a day-to-day variability that most inland courses lack.
-Return visits yield different experiences, which is one of the qualities that separates a well-designed course from a merely well-maintained one.
+Wind off the lake is a constant factor, and on breezy days club selection on approach can vary by two or three clubs depending on direction.
+The exposed lakeside holes play very differently in calm conditions versus a 20-knot north wind, which gives the course a day-to-day variability most inland courses lack.
+Return visits yield different rounds, which is what separates a well-designed course from a merely well-maintained one.

-Green fees of $85 to $150 represent strong value relative to the design quality and conditioning.
-Old American operates as a semi-private facility alongside its sister course, The Tribute, and tee times are available through the shared booking platform.
-The combination of architectural ambition, firm playing conditions, and a price point below the PGA Frisco courses makes Old American the most compelling design-per-dollar proposition in the DFW area.
+Green fees of $85 to $150 are strong value relative to the design quality and conditioning.
+Old American operates as a semi-private facility alongside its sister course, The Tribute, and tee times come through the shared booking platform.
+The combination of architectural ambition, firm playing conditions, and a price point below the PGA Frisco courses makes Old American the strongest design-per-dollar proposition in DFW.

-For the travelling golfer, Old American is not a complementary round added to fill a day.
-It is a course that belongs at the centre of any serious DFW itinerary, alongside Fields Ranch East.
-The two courses represent different architectural philosophies and different eras of design thinking, and playing both in the same trip provides a richer understanding of what North Texas golf has become.
+Tee times are available through the booking link on this page.
+For the travelling golfer, Old American is not a complementary round to fill a day.
+It belongs at the centre of any serious DFW itinerary, alongside Fields Ranch East at PGA Frisco.
+The two courses represent different architectural philosophies and different eras of design thinking, and playing both in the same trip gives you a richer understanding of what North Texas golf has become.
+Add The Tribute next door for a sensible two-round day, and slot in Cowboys Golf Club or TPC Craig Ranch if the trip extends further.

 The only NFL-branded golf course in the country, a Jeff Brauer design in Grapevine where the all-inclusive green fee covers cart, range, and on-course food.